expo/expo/docs/pages/versions/v36.0.0/guides/push-notifications.md

 }
 ```

-## 2. Call Expo's Push API with the user's token
+### 2. Call Expo's Push API with the user's token to send the Notification

+> If you're just getting started and want to focus on the front-end for now, you can skip this step and just use [Expo's push notification tool](https://expo.io/notifications) to send notifications with the click of a button.

-Push notifications have to come from somewhere, and that somewhere is your server, probably (you could write a command line tool to send them if you wanted, it's all the same).
-When you're ready to send a push notification, grab the Expo push token off of the user record and send it over to the Expo API using a plain old HTTPS POST request.
+Push notifications have to come from somewhere, and that somewhere is probably your server (you could write a command line tool to send them if you wanted, or send them straight from your app, it's all the same).
+When you're ready to send a push notification, take the Expo push token from your user record and send it to the Expo API using a plain old HTTPS POST request.
 We've taken care of wrapping that for you in a few languages:

 ![Diagram explaining sending a push from your server to device](/static/images/sending-notification.png)

 - [expo-server-sdk-node](https://github.com/expo/expo-server-sdk-node) for Node.js.
 Maintained by the Expo team.
 - [expo-server-sdk-python](https://github.com/expo/expo-server-sdk-python) for Python.
 Maintained by community developers.
 - [expo-server-sdk-ruby](https://github.com/expo/expo-server-sdk-ruby) for Ruby.
 Maintained by community developers.
 - [expo-server-sdk-rust](https://github.com/expo/expo-server-sdk-rust) for Rust.
 Maintained by community developers.
 - [ExpoNotificationsBundle](https://github.com/solvecrew/ExpoNotificationsBundle) for Symfony.
 Maintained by SolveCrew.
 - [exponent-server-sdk-php](https://github.com/Alymosul/exponent-server-sdk-php) for PHP.
 Maintained by community developers.
 - [exponent-server-sdk-golang](https://github.com/oliveroneill/exponent-server-sdk-golang) for Golang.
 Maintained by community developers.
 - [exponent-server-sdk-elixir](https://github.com/rdrop/exponent-server-sdk-elixir) for Elixir.
 Maintained by community developers.

 Check out the source if you would like to implement it in another language.